ikurowski/eslit-prettier-empty-boilerplate/README.md

 ```

-⚙️ &nbsp; Build in eslint, airbnb and prettier.
+⚙️ &nbsp; Built-in eslint, airbnb and prettier.
 For more information checkout package.json.

 </br>